aeonSolutions/PCB-Prototyping-Catalogue/Laboratory Automation/readme.md

     </a>
 </p>

-#

-### License
+## License

-Before proceeding to download any of AeonLabs software solutions for open-source development and/or PCB hardware electronics development make sure you are choosing the right license for your project.
-See [AeonLabs Solutions for Open Hardware & Source Development](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/AeonLabs-Solutions-for-Open-Hardware-&-Source-Development) for more information.
+Before proceeding to download any of AeonLab's open-source code for software solutions and/or open hardware electronics for smart devices and data acquisition make sure you are choosing the right license for your project.
+See [AeonLabs Solutions for Open Hardware & Open Source Code](https://github.com/aeonSolutions/aeonSolutions/wiki/AeonLabs-Licensing) for more information.
+For commercial business solutions contact AeonLabs ℹ️ using the contacts above.
+Thank you 🙏.